DonirSiPlusPlus/SimpleBash/README.md

 # SimpleBash
-Implementation of "cat" and "grep" utilities
+Implementation of "cat" and "grep" utilities on C